carrotdata/carrot-cache/README.md

 ### Cache configuration

-At minimum you need to provide the maximum cache size, data segment size (if you do not like default - 4MB), data directory and snapshot directory, all other parameters wiil be default ones.
+At minimum you need to provide the maximum cache size, the data segment size (if you do not like default - 4MB), the data directory and the snapshot directory names, all other parameters wiil be default ones.
 It is a good idea to read ```com.carrot.cache.util.CacheConfig``` class, which contains all configuration parameters with annotations and default values.

 ### Simple code example